-Figure 5 – The alphabetical SOC order (in English) and the Internationally Agreed Order of SOCs
+Figure 5 – The alphabetical SOC order (in English) and the Internationally Agreed Order of SOCs.
+Example as of MedDRA Version 23.0.

 Figure 6 – Example of a graphical display (frequency by primary SOC)

 Figure 7 – Example of a graphical display (frequency by primary and secondary SOC)